MicrosoftDocs/globalization/globalization/input/vietnamese-ime.md

 ## Type Vietnamese text

 The Windows system tray shows which keyboard layout is currently active, for example, **ENG**.
-You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by pressing the Windows logo key + Spacebar.
+You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by selecting the Windows logo key + Spacebar.

 If you prefer, you can also change the layout by selecting the system tray icon and selecting the layout from the list.
 This method can be faster if you have more than two languages installed.

 :::image type="content" source="images/keyboard-layouts.png" alt-text="Windows 11 with several keyboard layouts installed.":::

+If multiple IME/keyboards are installed for a given language, the list and the tray icon will show a combination of language and layout.

 The Vietnamese alphabet is based on the Latin script, but it has some extra letters and doesn't use f, j, w, and z from the Latin alphabet.
 It uses digraphs and diacritics to mark tones and some phonemes.
 The IMEs helps you to enter these letters and diacritics quickly and correctly.